slub/ocrd_kitodo/README.md

 #### Building

-Unless you want to run with prebuilt images from Dockerhub (in which case make sure you have [configured](#configuration) the right version tags in your `.env`), you first need to build Docker images for all modules.
+If you want to run with prebuilt images from Github Container Registry (in which case make sure you have [configured](#configuration) the right image version tags in your `.env`), you can **skip** this step.

+Otherwise, to build Docker images for all modules, do:

     make build